 Carol Silva is the Emmy Award-winning Morning and Midday Edition anchor at News 12 Long Island, America's first 24-hour regional news network.

-Silva has been named a “Woman of Distinction” by the New York State Senate and saluted by the Long Island congressional delegation when named one of “The Top 50 Women on Long Island” by Long Island Business News.
-The Long Island Press Newspaper voted her Best Local TV Reporter.
+Carol has been named a “Woman of Distinction” by the New York State Senate and saluted by the Long Island Congressional delegation when Long Island Business News named her a “Top 50 Women on Long Island.”
+The Long Island Press newspaper voted her Best Local TV Reporter.
 She was also named the Media Member of the Year from the Public Relations Professionals of Long Island.
-After 10 years as her children’s soccer coach and her daughter’s Girl Scout leader, The Girl Scouts of America honored Silva’s volunteer work with their distinguished “Juliette Low Award.”
-She was a PTA Board Member at her children’s schools, and as a veteran high school rower and competitive swimmer herself, she was on the Board of Directors for her daughter’s high school crew team.
+After 10 years as her children’s soccer coach and her daughter’s Girl Scout leader, The Girl Scouts of America honored Carol’s volunteer work with their distinguished volunteer “Juliette Low Award.”
+Carol was a PTA Board Member at her children’s school, and with her history as a veteran high school rower and competitive swimmer, she was on the Board of Directors for her daughter’s high school crew team.

 The Catholic Archdiocese of New York gave Carol the TRISCORT Award, saying she “spreads optimism, faith and hope in her daily work as a journalist.”

 As a Mexican-American, Carol has been named Long Island Hispanic of the Year by the Suffolk County Police Department, and deemed a Hispanic role model by the Nassau County Hispanic Cultural Association.
 Carol has also served as the honorary chairwoman for the United Way, the Arthritis Foundation, Helen Keller Services for the Blind and for the March of Dimes, which named her a "Woman of Distinction.”